Discovery Requests in Employment Litigation After Amended Rules 26(b) and 34(b)

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to employment litigators for drafting discovery requests that are likely to survive heightened judicial scrutiny under the recent amendments to Rule 26(b) of the Federal Rules of Civil Procedure.
+This CLE course will provide guidance to employment litigators for drafting discovery requests that are likely to survive heightened judicial scrutiny under the recent amendments to Rule 26(b) of the Federal Rules of Civil Procedure.
 The panel will also discuss tactics for objecting to discovery requests that are overly burdensome and producing documents and electronically stored information (ESI) in a timely manner as required by amended Rule 34(b).

 - Brief overview of 2015 amendments and their requirements